Published on

 Using picture and source elements (image)

-The <picture> element is a modern HTML feature that allows developers to provide multiple image sources for different scenarios, enabling browsers to choose the most appropriate image based on factors like screen size, resolution, or device capabilities.
+The <picture> element is a modern HTML feature that allows developers to provide multiple image sources for different scenarios, enabling browsers to choose the most appropriate image based on factors like screen size, resolution, or device density.
 This flexibility is key to delivering optimized images that balance quality and performance.

 <picture>